upsatish/AWSConsoleNavigator/README.md

 ![AWS Console Navigator img](img/Region_dark-bg@4x.png "AWS Console Navigator img")

 AWS Console Navigator [browser extension](#add-to-browser).
-Go to resources in the AWS console from the Omnibox.
+Go to AWS console resources from your browser's search box.
 To use, type keyword 'awss' space one of the following terms into the Omnibox:

 - ARN